Sponge function: Operation

 If less than r bits remain to be output, then R will be truncated (only part of R will be output).

 Another metaphor describes the state memory as an "entropy pool", with input "poured into" the pool, and the transformation function referred to as "stirring the entropy pool".

 Note that input bits are never XORed into the C portion of the state memory, nor are any bits of C ever output directly.
 The extent to which C is altered by the input depends entirely on the transformation function f.
 In hash applications, resistance to collision or preimage attacks depends on C, and its size (the "capacity" c) is typically twice the desired resistance level.

 Duplex construction

 It is also possible to absorb and squeeze in an alternating fashion.
 This operation is called the duplex construction or duplexing.
 It can be the basis of a single pass authenticated encryption system.
+This have also been used as an efficient variant of the Fiat-Shamir transformation for some protocols.